ArthurGareginyan/my-custom-functions/readme.txt

 == Changelog ==
+= 3.3 =
+* User's PHP code displayed on settings page are escaped for output by `htmlentities()` instead of `esc_attr()` for prevent converting characters to HTML entities.
+* Added global constant for plugin text-domain.
+* Russian translation improved.
 = 3.2 =
 * Added option for easy disable the custom code for cases of WSOD.
 * Style sheet of settings page improved.